 The women are dry, with dry hands, feet and skin.
 Their periods become lighter and eventually stop.
 Women who may not have a diet sufficient in enough fats or proteins can often times fall into this category.
 Extreme exercise or being underweight falls into this category.This presentation may also experience a thin uterine lining.

 Treatment for Amenorrhea with Acupuncture and Herbal Medicine

 The treatment of amenorrhea in Chinese Medicine is looking at the entire individual.
 A combination of acupuncture, herbs and dietary therapy as well as lifestyle modifications can be given.
 I am a big fan of Chinese Medicine not only because I am an acupuncturist but also because there are limited treatments to help bring on a period if a woman has low estradiol levels or they are blood deficient.
 The aim is restoring hormone levels and helping support the natural cycle in a woman’s reproductive system.
 I normally give my patients a bbt chart to fill out so I can identify their basal body temperature.
 This is a tool that I use to also diagnose my patients root causes of amenorrhea.

 Catherine (patient name is changed for privacy) came into my office.
 She had lost her period when she was 16 years old when she switch high schools.
 She described her first year in high school as being stressful and anxious.
 Catherine was now 22 years old and currently in college where she still had not received her period.
-She suffered from anxiety, night sweats, was warm at night and acne on her chin and cheeks.
-She also had bouts of insomnia.
-Her hormone panel and sonogram showed “normal” test results and the absence of polyps, cysts, and uterine fibroids.
+She suffered from anxiety, night sweats, acne on her chin and cheeks.
+She felt more warm and night and had difficulty sleeping.
+Her hormone panel and sonogram showed “normal” test results and there was an absence of polyps, cysts, and uterine fibroids.